 Will I be a talented author?
 I believe so.
 I hope so.
 It has taken the better part of a year for me to feel authentic when I tell someone I’m an author.
 I’ve published only two things.
 I’ve earned a mere $250 for my work.
 Shouldn’t I feel like a pretender, a poser, as my high school students used to say?

 No. God equips us for the work He brings us.
 I’m an author because I write.
 Period.
-Elk Lake Publishing, Inc. purchased my debut novel, Protected.
-You will meet it in March, 2022.
+Elk Lake Publishing, Inc. purchased my debut novel, Protected, which was published in March 2022.
+Book two, A Father’s Gift, followed in April 2023.
+Book three, Accepted, will be out in the summer of 2023.

 And if a new crossroads appears, I won’t hesitate for a second to dive into the unknown, to take that first step.